FIT in Florence

 The FIT in Florence program offers Fashion Design and Fashion Business Management students the opportunity to study in Italy, absorbing a distinctive cultural perspective while preparing for a career without global boundaries.
-Some majors also offer the opportunity to study one semester of liberal arts.
 Classes are taught in English.

 - Course Information